Nightline: Nightline on Fusion

 On February 12, 2015, it was announced that ABC and Univision would launch a new version of Nightline on Fusion called Nightline on Fusion.
-It is hosted by Gio Benitez and Kimberly Brooks and airs on Tuesdays at 9 pm eastern with repeats at other times.
-The show is similar to the ABC version and shares resources and correspondents.
-However, the Fusion version puts more emphasis on stories from the flagship program which resonate with Fusion's younger, more culturally diverse target audience.
-It also features original content produced for Fusion.
+It was hosted by Gio Benitez and Kimberly Brooks and aired on Tuesdays at 9 pm eastern with repeats at other times.
+The show was similar to the ABC version and shares resources and correspondents.
+However, the Fusion version put more emphasis on stories from the flagship program which resonate with Fusion's younger, more culturally diverse target audience.
+It also featured original content produced for Fusion.